|

-wildlife habitat...
+Diverse wildlife habitat...

-Special attention is focused on managing the property
+Special attention is focused on managing the

-Four duck boxes provided by the Oregon Dept. of Forestry for Wood Ducks
+small creatures.
+Four duck boxes provided by the Oregon Dept. of

-put up, 2 of which were used by nesting pairs in 2001.
-Bat boxes to attract
+Forestry for Wood Ducks put up, 2 of which were used by nesting pairs

-insect eating bats were installed in 2001 open for occupancy in 2002.
+open for occupancy in 2002.

-Habitat for beaver has been maintained with the use of
+Habitat for beaver has been maintained with the use

-while keeping the water at an acceptable level.
+his pond while keeping the water at an acceptable level.

 Wildlife species seen or heard frequently: